yuewending/PPHA30550_Final_Project/index.md

 ### Multivariable Regressions on Differnt Types of Crimes

+The results of multivariable regressions on different types of crimes are listed below.
+Statistically significant dependences can be only found with the type of battery crimes to the performances of SQRP rating, ACT score and College enrollment percentage.
+No dependence can be found for the graduation rate.

 **SQRP** | coef | std err | t | Pr | \[0.025 | 0.975\]
 -------- | ---- | ------- | - | -- | ------ | ------
 Intercept | 3.7039 | 0.335 | 11.043 | 0.000 | 3.038 | 4.370